opendocsg/opendoc-state-courts-practice-directions-2021/PART-05-DOCUMENTS-ONLY-PROCEEDINGS.md

 ### ***Consideration of the suitability of a “Documents-Only” Civil Trial or Assessment of Damages***

-(6) Parties should consider the suitability of their case for a “Documents-Only” Civil Trial or Assessment and counsel should obtain their respective clients’ instructions **prior to attending the following sessions**:
+(6) Parties should consider the suitability of their case for a “Documents-Only” Civil Trial or Assessment and counsel should obtain their respective clients’ instructions prior to attending the following sessions:

 >(a) in the case of all civil matters where **all issues concerning liability have not been agreed or determined**, the first Case Conference (“**CC**”) convened under Order 9, Rule 1 of the Rules of Court 2021; or